 This state loves its sports, and now it loves its sports betting.

+Is sports betting legal in Indiana?
+The short answer is yes.
 It was House Enrolled Act 1015 that made sports betting legal in Indiana.
 But more than that, it brought about a complete change in how Indiana handled its gaming industry.
 For the first time, Indiana online sports betting, along with mobile betting, was legal.
 And for the first time, it allowed a gaming license to transfer to another county.

 What that means for the future of the industry in Indiana can't be overstated.
 When innovations come, Indiana has proven that it has the will to act.
-And that is exactly how legal sports betting came to be.
+And that is exactly how legal online sports betting Indiana came to be.

 If only everything in government could work so efficiently.